ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 [^personality-profile]: https://console.bluemix.net/docs/services/personality-insights/science.html
 [^big5]: https://en.wikipedia.org/wiki/Big_Five_personality_traits

 Even though the show mostly revolves around 8 characters, I want to include more of the text, so I picked the top 25 speakers in the show and fed their lines in.
-You can select a specific characters or just browse through with the buttons below.
+You can select a specific character or just browse through with the buttons below.

 I also added 2 columns, difference from population average and difference from 50th percentile.
 Since the values for the Big-5 are population percentiles, I wanted to see which (if any) characters are different.
 Difference from population average refers to the average values for all the other analyzed characters.
 Difference from 50th percentile refers to the difference from Watson's own sample population.
 Lets first look at the characters one by one and not worry about comparing these characters to each other.